The best from across the Atlantic

 The name says it all: it’s a Sky channel that broadcasts TV shows from across the Atlantic - specifically, from the USA.
 A big chunk of its programmes, around 40%, come direct from HBO.

 You’ll mostly find dramas on the channel, though it also has comedies and movies.
-Favourite shows include Mad Men, Silicon Valley, True Detective, Last Week Tonight with John Oliver, Girls, Boardwalk Empire, House, The Sopranos, Sons of Anarchy, and The Wire.
+Favourite shows include Mad Men, Twin Peaks, Silicon Valley, True Detective, Last Week Tonight with John Oliver, Girls, Boardwalk Empire, House, The Sopranos, Sons of Anarchy, and The Wire.
 It also hosts some original programming in the form of shows like Penny Dreadful, Fortitude, and The Tunnel.

 What Sky Atlantic is probably known best for, however, is Game of Thrones - it’s the only way to watch the show live when it airs or catch up with episodes before the series finishes.
 In fact, the channel’s 10 most viewed shows are all episodes of Game of Thrones.
 But it’s not just the series itself on offer - there are loads of extras to catch as well, like Sue Perkins’ Thronecast, trailers, behind the scenes features, and interviews with the cast and crew.